 Requirements After a Personal Injury Accident

-If you get into an accident, you must immediately stop your car and exchange information.
+You must immediately stop your car and exchange information if you get into an accident.
 The information you are required to exchange is your name, address, and registration to the other driver or the police when they arrive.
 You must also show your driver’s license.
 You are required to notify the police immediately or as soon as possible if helping injured people delays the immediate notification.

 Penalty for Leaving the Scene of an Injury Accident